-Accessories Cover - an option that provides cover for the following cycling specific accessories against theft and accidental damage: helmets, hats or caps, shoes, overshoes, jerseys or vests, base layers, gilets, gloves, glasses & goggles, jackets, shorts, bib shorts, bibs, biblongs, tights, trousers, socks, wetsuits used exclusively for Triathlons, warmers, compression clothing, backpacks, water bottles and cages, hydration packs, cameras specifically designed for cycling and securely mounted to a helmet, frame or handlebars; cycling computer; cycling GPS unit, lights, cycle luggage, panniers, saddle bag, cycling tools, cycling armour & guards.
+An option that provides cover for the following cycling specific accessories against theft and accidental damage: helmets, hats or caps, shoes, overshoes, jerseys or vests, base layers, gilets, gloves, glasses & goggles, jackets, shorts, bib shorts, bibs, biblongs, tights, trousers, socks, wetsuits used exclusively for Triathlons, warmers, compression clothing, backpacks, water bottles and cages, hydration packs, cameras specifically designed for cycling and securely mounted to a helmet, frame or handlebars; cycling computer; cycling GPS unit, lights, cycle luggage, panniers, saddle bag, cycling tools, cycling armour & guards.

-Annual payment - a one-off payment in advance to cover a year’s insurance.
+A one-off payment in advance to cover a year’s insurance.
 This is the cheapest way of obtaining cover.

-Annual policy - all Cycleguard policies, even when paid by direct debit, are annual policies and cover you for a full 12 months unless cancelled by either party under our standard cancellation terms.
+All Cycleguard policies, even when paid by direct debit, are annual policies and cover you for a full 12 months unless cancelled by either party under our standard cancellation terms.

-Approved lock - a lock from the appropriate category of the approved locklist supplied by us.
+A lock from the appropriate category of the approved locklist supplied by us.
 Any other lock which is not on the list would need our written approval.

-Area - you can choose to be insured for locations outside of the UK.
+You can choose to be insured for locations outside of the UK.
 If you require worldwide cover, you will automatically receive the EU cover also.
 The area of cover also extends to your family and public liability extensions if taken.

-Bicycle roadside recovery (Cycleguard Rescue) - this is an option that you can take out to provide you with support should you be unable to continue a bicycle journey.
+This is an option that you can take out to provide you with support should you be unable to continue a bicycle journey.
 This could be due to cycle theft, damage or vandalism or the breakdown of your bicycle through mechanical or electrical failure.